ollama/ollama/docs/faq.md

 ## How can I upgrade Ollama

-To upgrade Ollama, just run the installation process again.
-On the Mac, you can click the Ollama icon in the menubar and choose the restart option if an update is available.
+To upgrade Ollama, run the installation process again.
+On the Mac, click the Ollama icon in the menubar and choose the restart option if an update is available.

 ## How can I view the logs?